CESOP explained

 Our solution simplifies the process of generating the required reporting by generating the required XML files that are fully compliant with the XSD required by the CESOP legislation, as well as any specific requirements that may have been issued by local authorities in the respective Member States.
 Our team of experts are constantly monitoring the requirements emanating from each Member State to ensure that these are embedded within the reporting layer of Our Solution.
 Furthermore, in-built data validations will ensure data integrity prior to it being forwarded to the respective authorities.

-The solution is being developed in a modular manner to provide organisations with more options that cater to the needs.
+The solution is developed in a modular manner to provide organisations with more options that cater to the needs.
 For example, an organisation may only need a reporting add-on to transform data from existing systems into an XML file that is aligned with the published XSD guidelines.

 What is CESOP?